sergei-mironov/litrepl/paper/md/paper.md

 In Table \ref{table} we list popular literate programming tools together with a new **Litrepl** tool, developed by the author.
-We note that most existing tools depend on Juptyer kerenls technology adding Web client-server and the Xeus/ZeroMQ message passing library to the environment.
+We note that most existing tools depend on Jupyter kerenls technology adding Web client-server and the Xeus/ZeroMQ message passing library to the environment.
 Moreover, both Web and ZeroMQ protocols require maintaining mutable states in computer memory aiming to support multi-user modes and various network conditions.